Carlos Bee (California politician): Career

 After graduating from college, Bee worked as a high school teacher in Hayward, California, for 12 years.
 From 1948 to 1954, Bee served on the Hayward City Council, serving as mayor from 1952 to 1954.
 Bee won his first election to the California State Assembly in 1954.
 He was first sworn in to the Assembly on January 3, 1955.

 During his tenure in the Assembly, Bee served on the Rules Committee as well as the Committees on Intergovernmental Relations, Retirement, and Transportation.
 Bee introduced a bill to establish the California State College at Hayward (now California State University, East Bay); Governor Goodwin Knight signed the bill into law on July 5, 1957.

 From 1959 to 1968, and 1971 to 1974, he served as speaker pro tempore in the California State Assembly.

 Nearly three weeks after winning reelection, Bee died in San Antonio, Texas, on November 29, 1974.
 He was 57.
-Carlos Bee Boulevard and Carlos Bee Park in Hayward are named after him.
+Carlos Bee Boulevard in Hayward adjacent to Cal State East Bay and Carlos Bee Park in Castro Valley are named after him.